Islamic Manuscript Illumination: The Padshahnama

-Gain fundamental knowledge of the painting, gilding, and brushwork techniques used by Mughal illuminators.
+Gain fundamental knowledge of the painting, gilding, and brushwork techniques used in Islamic manuscript illumination.

-You will recreate a section of the original illuminated painting and build up your own small portfolio of painting and drawing studies to take home.
+As well as recreating a section of the illuminated painting, each student will have a small portfolio of painting and drawing studies to take home.

 What should I bring?